The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: Introduction

-In an ideal world, one would want to bridge the gap between ``galaxy evolution''-oriented simulations (\textsc{Eagle}, \hagn, \textsc{Illustris}, etc.) and the ``reionization''-oriented simulations, in order to build a full picture of galaxy formation and evolution at high redshift, \emph{during and after} reionization.
-In this work, we present our attempt at doing so through the \Obelisk project: a simulation designed to study the high redshift Universe, following self-consistently the evolution of the largest protocluster of the \hagn volume down to $z \sim 3.5$.
-This is an intermediate approach in many respects: while we do not simulate a large cosmological volume, we still capture the formation of a rare structure, unattainable in small boxes, and we retain a higher resolution than simulations like \hagn while doing so.
-At the same time, the connection to the larger \hagn simulation allows us to track the descendants of the \Obelisk galaxies to connect the high and low redshift galaxy populations.
-The project focuses on the full high redshift evolution, going beyond the end of the EoR at $z \sim 6$, and is unique in that it follows the build up and maintenance of the ionizing background using both galaxies and AGN as sources.
+In an ideal world, one would want to bridge the gap between `galaxy evolution'-oriented simulations (\textsc{Eagle}, \hagn, \textsc{Illustris}, etc.) and the `reionization'-oriented simulations, in order to build a full picture of galaxy formation and evolution at high-redshift, during and after reionization.
+This is, however, numerically too challenging even for the largest simulations to date.
+Nevertheless, it is desirable to complement existing reionization simulations that do not model AGN and, conversely, to study the effect of radiation feedback on galaxy formation at high resolution in this mass regime.
+At $z = 4$, the UV luminosity function of \citet{Ono2018} suggests that AGN start to dominate at magnitudes around -23 and number densities of several $10^{-6}\,\mbox{mag}^{-1}\mbox{Mpc}^3$.
+We would therefore expect a few of these objects, which are not the rarest quasars in the Universe, in the \hagn volume at $z=4$.
+In this work, we present our attempt at capturing the physics of these galaxies and AGN through the \Obelisk project: a simulation designed to study the high-redshift Universe, following self-consistently the evolution of the largest protocluster of the \hagn volume down to $z \sim 3.5$.
+This is an intermediate approach in many respects: While we do not simulate a large cosmological volume, we still capture the formation of a rare structure, unattainable in small boxes, and we retain a higher resolution than simulations such as \hagn while doing so.
+At the same time, the connection to the larger \hagn simulation allows us to track the descendants of the \Obelisk galaxies to connect the high and low-redshift galaxy populations.
+The project focuses on the full high-redshift evolution, going beyond the end of the EoR at $z \sim 6$, and is unique in that it follows the build up and maintenance of the ionizing background using both galaxies and AGN as sources.

-This paper, the first of a series based on the exploitation of the \Obelisk simulation, is structured as follow: we begin in Sect.~\ref{sec:methods} with a comprehensive description of our numerical methodology.
-In Sect.~\ref{sec:populations}, we present the galaxy and black hole populations emerging from the \Obelisk model, and in Sect.~\ref{sec:reionization} discuss the relative role of these populations in reionizing the volume.
+This paper, the first of a series based on the exploitation of the \Obelisk simulation, is structured as follows: we begin in Sect.~\ref{sec:methods} with a comprehensive description of our numerical methodology.
+In Sect.~\ref{sec:populations}, we present the galaxy and BH populations emerging from the \Obelisk model, and in Sect.~\ref{sec:reionization} discuss the relative role of these populations in reionizing the volume.
 We finally present a summary of our results in Sect.~\ref{sec:summary}